jundl77/famshare/README.md

 Download the latest release of FamShare, extract it, and put all the content (not the build folder, but the content in the build folder) in   ```/usr/share/nginx/www ``` using [FileZilla](https://filezilla-project.org/) or any other FTP client.

-You should then give that folder permissions
+You should give the folder permissions:

     sudo chmod -R 775 /usr/share/nginx/www

 To configure FamShare, go to the *Configure* section.

-Everything should be up and running!
+Everything should now be up and running!
 To add an external hard drive to the Raspberry Pi so that you can store an unlimited amount of data read on.

 **8. Set up an External Hard Drive**